kubeshop/testkube/docs/tests-creating.md

 Save in a convenient location.
 In this example, we are using `~/Downloads/TODO.postman_collection.json` path.

 ![create postman collection step 3](img/test-create-3.png)

+Create a Testkube test using the exported JSON and give it a unique and fitting name.
+For simplicity's sake we used `test` in this example.

 ```sh
 kubectl testkube create test --file ~/Downloads/TODO.postman_collection.json --name test